EmbraceLife/My_Journey_on_Kaggle/Polars-Utils-Kaggle.md

 <mark style="background: #FFB86CA6;">How to select or filter rows</mark>
-- how to select a subset of df with a list of features/columns and a list of idx with `[][]`? [cell](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission?scriptVersionId=115432650&cellId=36)
+- how to select a subset of df with a list of features/columns and a list of idx like `train_joined_pl[features][train_index]`? [cell](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission?scriptVersionId=115432650&cellId=36) [cell2](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission?scriptVersionId=115532182&cellId=31)
 - How to use `slice`? [api](https://pola-rs.github.io/polars/py-polars/html/reference/dataframe/api/polars.DataFrame.slice.html)
 - How to use `shift` to remove the last event of each session? [cell](https://www.kaggle.com/code/danielliao/reimplement-test-sessions-labels-validation?scriptVersionId=115098705&cellId=25)
 - How to select the unique rows when a column has lists instead of scalar value (`unique`, `is_unique`, `is_duplicated` can't be applied) ? `groupby`, `pl.all().first()` can work. [cell](https://www.kaggle.com/code/danielliao/reimplement-test-sessions-labels-validation?scriptVersionId=115131052&cellId=49)